Vicki Lawrence: Early life

 In high school, she auditioned for and got into the musical group The Young Americans.
 She stayed with the group almost until the end of high school.
 By being with the group, she gained experience from touring, performing at the Oscars, coming in contact with noteworthy performers such as Johnny Mathis and Louis Armstrong, and performing on The Andy Williams Show.

 In her senior year, she entered the Miss Fireball of Inglewood contest for the local firefighter's ball.
 A reporter for a local newspaper wrote a story about the contest and stated that Lawrence bore a striking resemblance to a young Carol Burnett.
 An avid fan letter-writer, Lawrence's mother urged her to write a letter, which Lawrence did, including the newspaper article.
 After receiving the letter, Burnett found Lawrence's father's name in the phone book, called him, and said she would go to see the Miss Fireball contest.
 Lawrence won the contest and Burnett was called to the stage to crown her.
-Coincidentally, Burnett was looking for an actress to play her younger sister on her upcoming show.
-After a few months and auditions, Lawrence got the part at age eighteen, specifically for playing Chrissy in the "Carol and Sis" sketches.
+Burnett was looking for an actress to play her younger sister on her upcoming show.
+After a few months and auditions, Lawrence, aged 18, got the part, specifically to play "Chrissy" in the "Carol and Sis" sketches.

 After Lawrence was given the job on The Carol Burnett Show, both Burnett and Harvey Korman took her under their wings.
 Korman taught her various sketch comedy skills, such as listening not just for a cue line, and also coached her in other areas, such as speaking in different accents.
 Lawrence has credited Korman and Burnett with being her mentors, and has referred to her experience on the show as the "Harvard school of comedy".
 Lawrence has stated that she learned show business from Burnett and looked up to her very much, and that the two share a very close friendship.

 Career

 Acting

-As a comedian and actress, Lawrence is best known for her work on The Carol Burnett Show, of which she was a part from 1967 to 1978.
+As a comedian and actress, Lawrence is best known for her work on CBS's The Carol Burnett Show, of which she was a part from 1967 to 1978.
 She was the only cast member, except for Burnett herself, who stayed on the show for the entire 11 seasons.
 After The Carol Burnett Show ended in 1978, Lawrence and her husband Al Schultz moved with their children to Maui, Hawaii, but after a few years, returned to Los Angeles, where they have remained.